 Old Lady Mountains

-Kerlingarfjoll or “Old Lady Mountains” is a stunningly beautiful mountain range located in center of the Icelandic Highlands.
+Kerlingarfjoll or “Old Lady Mountains” is a stunningly beautiful mountain range located in the center of the Icelandic Highlands.
 The range takes its name from a 25-meter high dark pillar name Kerling e.
 Old Lady that rises high in the area.
 Legend says that a female troll named Kerling was walking in the area when the sun came up and she turned into stone and when you visit you will see why this widespread legend lived in Icelander’s culture.

 This alluring place hosts the third largest geothermal area in Iceland’s interior reaching about 100-140 square kilometers.
 For this reason, steam surrounds most of the area and many hot springs are found where visitors have enjoyed bathing for centuries.
 But the area isn’t only a geothermal hot area, it is also a home to a few glaciers which gracefully rest on the tops of the volcanoes and mountains making them even more special.
 The highest of the mountains is Snækollur mountain.